Financial Support for Undocumented Students

 Applying for Admission

+Evergreen welcomes applications from all students, regardless of residency status.
 You don’t have to be covered by the Deferred Action for Childhood Arrivals (DACA) program.
-Visit Admissions page to apply.
+Visit Admissions and Aid to apply.
 Undocumented students should use the Evergreen Application, rather than the Common Application.

 Financial Aid

 To see if you qualify, fill out the Washington Application for State Financial Aid (WAFSA).
-Types of financial aid available:

 • Washington State Need Grant and/or Washington State College Bound